Glow-Lang/glow/INSTALL.md

 You don't need the further sections in this file, but you need to read the [HACKING.md](HACKING.md) file for how to hack.

-TODO: document how to convince Nix to parallelize the build, and to enable cache servers.

 ## Manual installation via Nix